-Capital Branch has launched a project to promote the sharing of genealogical research by NBGS members.
-The title of the project is “Early Generations of New Brunswick Families”.
-Branch members have been invited to submit register reports for two or three generations of any New Brunswick family.
-Electronic versions of the first few reports, in PDF format, are now available to users of this website.
+A couple of years ago Capital Branch launched a project to promote the sharing of genealogical research by NBGS members.
+Branch members were invited to submit descendant reports, in “register” format, for two or three generations of any New Brunswick family.
+Electronic versions of the first few reports are now available to users of this website as PDF files.

 What is a Register Report?